Foraging, or the harvesting of wild food, is fun and rewarding.

 Take a walk with a forager.
 Get to know a few wild plants!

-This website is intended as a general informational resource only.
-Always consult a health practitioner before using any foraged item, to verify that it is safe for you.
+This website is intended for general informational purposes only.
 Individualized health concerns or medical conditions always need to be considered.
-And remember, allergies and sensitivities are possible with any food, cultivated or wild.
+Allergies and sensitivities are possible with any food, cultivated or wild.
+Consult a health practitioner before using any foraged item to verify that it is safe for you.

 I received my master’s degree in Clinical Nutrition from New York University (many years ago!)